MariaWissler/microsoft-graph-docs/api-reference/v1.0/resources/teams-api-overview.md

 - Create and manage Teams, Groups and Channels.
 - Add Tabs, manage or install apps in the Microsoft Teams app catalog.
-- Create channels, chats to send and receive chat messages.
+- Create channels and chats to send and receive chat messages.
 - Create and receive calls, call records or retrieve meeting coordinates.
 - Connect bots to calls and implement interactive voice response (IVR).
 - Create and retrieve online meetings or check users presence and activity.